beardyman/git-open/README.md

 # git-open

-Git extension for opening the remote UI of your git repository.
+Super simple git extension for opening the remote UI of your git repository.

 ## Installation
 ```shell script